python/cpython/Doc/library/locale.rst

    +--------------+-----------------------------------------+

-   The function sets temporarily the ``LC_CTYPE`` locale to the ``LC_NUMERIC`` locale or the ``LC_MONETARY`` locale if locales are different and strings are non-ASCII.
+   The function sets temporarily the ``LC_CTYPE`` locale to the ``LC_NUMERIC`` locale or the ``LC_MONETARY`` locale if locales are different and numeric or monetary strings are non-ASCII.
 This temporary change affects other threads.

    .. versionchanged:: 3.7
       The function now sets temporarily the ``LC_CTYPE`` locale to the